awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-saml.md

    </saml2:Attribute>
    ```

 1. By default, OpenSearch Dashboards signs users out after 24 hours\.
-You can configure this value to any number between 1 and 12 hours \(5 and 720 minutes\) by specifying the **Session time to live**\.
+You can configure this value to any number between 1 and 12 hours \(15 and 720 minutes\) by specifying the **OpenSearch Dashboards timeout**\.
+If you try to set the timeout equal to or less than 15 minutes, your session will be reset to one hour\.

 1. Choose **Create SAML provider**\.